farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 }
 ```

 All 3 values are `base64url` encoded.
-The payload and header can be decoded to JSON, where the payload is different per event.
+The payload and header can be decoded to JSON.

+The `header` JSON has 3 properties:

+- `fid`: the FID of the user triggering the event
+- `type`: the type of signature, always `app_key`
+- `key`: the app key (onchain signer) public key

+The `payload` JSON differs per event, see below.

 [Example code to process webhook events](https://github.com/farcasterxyz/frames-v2-demo/blob/7905a24b7cd254a77a7e1a541288379b444bc23e/src/app/api/webhook/route.ts)